Eni Aluko: England

 As England qualified for the 2015 FIFA Women's World Cup, Aluko finished as the joint-top scorer in qualifying with 13 goals, which included her first hat-trick in a 10–0 thumping of Montenegro, and braces against Turkey and Ukraine.
 At the Finals tournament, Aluko started both of England's first two group matches, a 1–0 defeat by France and a 2–1 win over Mexico.
 Having missed the last group match and the knockout stages, Aluko reappeared as a 61st-minute substitute in the third-place play-off with Germany.
 England defeated Germany for the very first time, 1–0 after extra time to win bronze medals.

 Aluko was not called up to the national team after May 2016.
 She was paid around £80,000 by the Football Association.
 The Football Association later publicly apologised to Aluko at the select committee hearing of the Department of Culture, Media and Sport (with some DCMS MPs calling for relevant FA officials to resign over their handling of the case) after the same barrister found racist remarks were made to her and teammate Drew Spence, following a third investigation.
 At UEFA Women's Euro 2017, Aluko worked as a pundit for Channel 4.

 When England's entire team—led by black forward Nikita Parris—pointedly ran to celebrate with coach Sampson after scoring in their next match against Russia, Aluko publicly criticised her former team-mates, accusing them of selfishness, lacking respect and requiring diversity training.
 Parris later apologised to Aluko in an open letter in June 2020 admitting that the celebration with coach Sampson was a "thoughtless action" that showed a lack of empathy, understanding and ignorance given that Sampson was under investigation for making racially discriminatory remarks to Aluko and fellow player Drew Spence of which he was found guilty and for which the FA later apologised.

 In an interview with The Daily Telegraph, England right-back Lucy Bronze questioned whether Aluko was now good enough to be in England's squad.
 Aluko remained surprised and disappointed at a perceived lack of support for her position from England's current players.
 The FA investigation had received evidence of Aluko's own "negative" behaviour, which included an alleged assault on an unnamed team-mate.
 Sampson's successor as England coach, Phil Neville, did not select Aluko either.

+Aluko was given number 154 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.